Adam J. Cohen

 Structural Context: Brooks-Era Interpretive Letters as Live Law

 The Erebor approval letter Cohen's office reviewed cites OCC Interpretive Letters #1170 (July 20, 2020), #1174 (January 4, 2021), and #1184 (May 7, 2025) as the legal framework permitting a national bank to hold non-asset-backed virtual currencies on balance sheet to pay "gas fees" under 12 U.S.C. § 24 (Seventh).
-1 According to a Round 6 analytical synthesis of this investigation, the same Brooks-era interpretive-letter framework appears in the OCC posture toward stablecoin and tokenization activity associated with World Liberty Financial and the Tahnoon-vehicle Aryam Investment 1's acquisition of a 49% WLFI stake.
-1 This is an analytical synthesis assertion presented with attribution; readers should treat the cross-pollination claim as investigative inference, not as a finding adjudicated by an external authority.
+1 The investigation reads the same Brooks-era interpretive-letter framework as underpinning the OCC posture toward stablecoin and tokenization activity associated with World Liberty Financial and the Tahnoon vehicle Aryam Investment 1, which acquired a 49% WLFI stake.
+1 That linkage is investigative inference rather than a finding adjudicated by an outside authority.

-Per the same synthesis, the structural significance of Cohen's role is that the legal scaffold authored under Brian Brooks at the OCC, then carried into private practice and corporate-counsel posts, has now returned to the OCC as the live framework applied by personnel — including Cohen and Comptroller Gould — drawn from the firms and companies that benefit from it.
-1 This characterization is drawn from the Round 6 analytical synthesis and is presented as such rather than as an independent verified conclusion.
+The structural significance of Cohen's role, on this reading, is that a legal scaffold authored under Brian Brooks at the OCC, then carried into private practice and corporate-counsel posts, has returned to the OCC as the live framework now applied by personnel — including Cohen and Comptroller Gould — drawn from the firms and companies that benefit from it.
 1

 All Connections